I made this for myself.

 That's not an oversight — it's the whole point.
 The moment I speak, I'm influencing your experience.
 I'm putting my interpretation between you and the frequency.
 And that's not my job.

 My job is the sound.
 Yours is whatever happens next.
 I don't need to know what that is.
-Neither do you — not yet.
+You don't either.

 From the first note to the last, it's just frequency.
 What you do with it is entirely yours.